-Digital Day Camp (DDC) is Eyebeam’s longest running program.
-DDC is an intensive, multi-week, youth arts and technology program for approximately 20 NYC public high school students.
+Established in 1998, Digital Day Camp (DDC) is Eyebeam’s longest running program.
+DDC is an intensive, multi-week, youth arts and technology program for NYC high school students.
 Through local partnerships, we recruit applicants from youth in schools underrepresented in STEAM programs to ensure a diverse range of ideas and backgrounds in each cohort.

 During DDC, students work alongside artist-educators and staff, engaging in lectures and hands-on workshops focusing on art and technology tools, careers in the field, and relevant social and artistic topics.
 We challenge youth and teachers to apply creative thinking strategies to help them develop critical, empowering and long-lasting relationships with technology.

 Build your World: Tech Tools for Community Action was guided by: